Single atom trapping in a metasurface lens optical tweezer: Introduction

 In atomic physics, metasurface optics are intriguing to explore given their combination of high performance, multifunctional response, and low form-factor.
 Initial explorations in metasurfaces for atomic experiments have been used to create beamshaping and splitting elements in magneto-optical traps~\cite{zhu2020dielectric,mcgehee2021magneto}.
-In this work, we open the use of metasurfaces to optical dipole traps, in the form of tightly-focused optical tweezers, which will be important for deployable atomic systems, as well as in increasingly complex quantum information experiments with neutral atoms.
-For example, in experiments that harness neutral atoms as quantum bits arbitrary polarization and chromatic control is increasingly desired, and stability of the optics is crucial, for example, in registration of optical tweezers and lattices or for in-vacuum applications.
+In this work, we open up the use of metasurfaces to optical dipole traps, in the form of tightly-focused optical tweezers, and hence to impact increasingly complex quantum information experiments with neutral atoms.
+We use a high-NA dielectric metasurface lens to trap and image single atoms (Fig.~\ref{fig:fig1}) and obtain tight trap confinement.
+We form an atom array by combining the metasurface lens with tunable acousto-optic deflectors, and characterize the tweezer foci using the trapped atoms.
+Our successful trapping is an indication that potential deleterious effects of metasurface optics, for example, scattered light, the presence of undeflected zero-order light, or deformations due to absorption and heating of the lens makes negligible contributions to the trapping performance of large-spacing tweezers.
+We predict that future optimized photonic metasurfaces that leverage ongoing advances in element design libraries and multi-layer design will enable advanced future high-NA designs with multifunctional performance.